JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-How-to-Succeed-in-Business-Without-Really-Trying.md

 - Woodwinds: TBD
 - Bass: Lyle Thompson
 - Brass: TBD
-Genres:
+genres:
   - Musical
   - Comedy
   - Satire
-Description: "Laugh along with this sharp-witted musical satire that chronicles the riotous rise of J. Pierrepont Finch, who uses a cunning handbook to climb the corporate ladder."
+description: "Laugh along with this sharp-witted musical satire that chronicles the riotous rise of J. Pierrepont Finch, who uses a cunning handbook to climb the corporate ladder."
 ---
 Big business means big laughs in this delightfully clever lampoon of life on the corporate ladder.
 A tune-filled comic gem that took Broadway by storm, winning both the Tony Award for Best Musical and a Pulitzer Prize, How to Succeed in Business without Really Trying boasts an exhilarating score by Frank Loesser, including "I Believe in You," "Brotherhood of Man" and "The Company Way."